 It’s a well known fact that even residents on the Asian side of Istanbul don’t explore all of its beautiful corners on a regular basis.
 Although the residential character might make wandering around seem like a logistical nightmare, follow these helpful tips for a productive and entertaining morning along the Bosphorus.

 7am: outdoor yoga session

 Start on the European side of the Bosphorus with a free yoga class at the Sakıp Sabancı Museum, led by teachers from Cihangir Yoga studio.
-The Müze’de Yoga event series continues every Wednesday morning through September between 7 and 8:15am.
+The Müze’de Yoga event series continues every Wednesday morning between 7 and 8am.

 8:30am: breakfast with a view

-Even if you decided to skip yoga, you can still treat yourself to a delicious breakfast at MSA’s Restaurant at the museum.
+On the weekend, you can treat yourself to a delicious breakfast at MSA’s Restaurant at the museum.
 Featuring a perfectly executed, innovative menu, and offering a spacious outdoor area with views of the Bosphorus, the restaurant is ideal to enjoy the warm Istanbul fall.
 Keep in mind that both the restaurant and the museum are closed on Mondays.

 10:10am: boat to Kanlıca